Dighton Wharves Historic District: Description

 North of Perry's house stands the Eddy House (2320 Pleasant Street), a 3-story Georgian style house, which was built about 1730 and given extensive Italianate styling about 1870.
 This house, along with the two remaining houses, were all built by Elkanah Andrews, another West Indies merchant who built one for himself and the others for two sons.
 It was acquired by Darius Perry in 1825 for his daughter and son-in-law, Captain William Eddy.
-A guest house once stood on the premises from the 1870s to mid 1900s behind the Eddy House.
-The guest house fell into great disrepair in the early-mid 1900s due to neglect and lack of use by the owners.
+A guest house once stood on the premises from the 1870s to mid-1900s behind the Eddy House.
+The guest house fell into great disrepair in the early mid-1900s due to neglect and lack of use by the owners.
 In the late 1900s, the guest house was dismantled and transported to Brewster, where it now stands.
 In the early 1900s, the Eddys operated a function hall out of the guest house, along with a full farm with livestock in the large barn.
 People would arrive by train, trolley, ferry, or stagecoach to visit the Eddy House and its estate.
 As all three houses were built by a ship’s captain, many shipbuilding techniques of the time were employed in the construction of the houses.
-Large wooden pegs take the place of steel bolts, as the house was, in essence, constructed as a ship.
+Large wooden pegs took the place of steel bolts, as the house was, in essence, constructed as a ship.
 The Eddy House sits at the highest part of the district, preserving over 240 years of history.

-The next house was Andrews' own house (2308 Pleasant Street), was built about 1740, and is an imposing 2-1/2 story structure.
+The next house was Andrews' own house (2308 Pleasant Street), which was built about 1740, and is an imposing 2-1/2 story structure.
 It was restyled about 1830 with an elaborate Greek Revival treatment.
 Andrews was probably responsible for the construction of the Spooner Wharf, which stands opposite this house, and the Andrews Wharf to its south.
 The Andrews Wharf is similar to that of Perry, while the Spooner Wharf is the longest of the three, at 70 ft.
 Andrews' house was purchased in 1803 by Captain James Spooner, a wealthy Rhode Island ship's captain.